What these UK Eurovision acts know now

 I had a marvellous time, I was so chuffed that the BBC chose me and asked me to take part.

 It was something I loved as a kid.
-I remember watching Making your Mind Up by Bucks Fizz - I thought it was great.
+I remember watching Making Your Mind Up by Bucks Fizz - I thought it was great.
 I was only 10 years old at the time, but it had a real lasting impression on me.

 How has the contest changed since you competed?